sandeep-ps/sam2/README_sam2_crop_cli.md

 The tool includes several memory management features:
 - Automatic CUDA memory clearing between images
 - Automatic fallback to CPU if GPU memory is insufficient
-- Image resizing for large images to prevent memory issues
+- Image resizing for large images to prevent memory issues (controlled by `--max-resize-dimension`)
 - Garbage collection to free memory

 ## License